 The music is very emotional.
 Tchaikovsky uses swelling strings and mournful horn melodies to communicate a deep sense of grief.
 In the last section, it becomes quiet and restrained – like the feeling you might have after crying for a long time.

-More classical music for the funeral entrance
+More classical music ideas for funerals

 ‘Air on the G String’ by Johann Sebastian Bach (arr.
 August Wilhelmj)